 Buchholz relays are generally used to sense abnormal conditions occurring inside a transformer.
 It is a type of oil and gas actuated protection relay.
-It can be seen in all oil immersed transformers having a rating more than 500 kVA.
+It can be seen in all oil-immersed transformers having a rating of more than 500 kVA.
 In order to reduce the manufacturing cost, Buchholz relays are not provided in transformers having a rating below 500 kVA.

 Why is Buchholz relay used in transformers?